KubaPr/DummyNetCoreApp/README.md

 # DummyNetCoreApp
-to test some stuff related to Jenkins CI
+Just to test some stuff related to Jenkins CI